Matrix Associated Chondrocyte Implantation

-- Autologous Chondrocyte Implantation (ACI)
+Autologous Chondrocyte Implantation (ACI):

-- A biologic procedure uses a patient’s own cartilage cells in a lab to grow additional cells, which are implanted in the damaged area.
+- A biologic procedure uses a patient’s own cartilage cells in a lab to grow additional cells implanted in the damaged area.
 The new tissue has properties similar to hyaline cartilage, the durable tissue found in articular cartilage.

 Here’s How the MACI Process Works

 The MCAI implant is delivered to the operating room on the day of your surgery and will be shaped by your physician to the size and shape of your cartilage defect.
-This implant will be placed onto your knee and affixed to the damaged area.
-Over time, the implanted cartilage cells will continue to grow and solidify covering and filling the affected area leaving the patient with a new cartilage surface.
+In other words, this implant will be placed onto your knee and affixed to the damaged area.
+Over time, the implanted cartilage cells will continue to grow and solidify, covering and filling the affected area leaving the patient with a new cartilage surface.

-Rehabilitation Timeline Following a MACI Procedure
+Rehabilitation Timeline Following an MACI Procedure

-- A functional repair tissue
+- A functional repair tissue:

-- Reduced pain and improved function
+- Reduced pain and improved function:

-- Patient satisfaction
+- Patient satisfaction:

 - Saris D, Price A, Widuchowski W, et al. Matrix-applied characterized autologous cultured chondrocytes versus microfracture: Two-year follow-up of a prospective randomized trial.
 Am J Sports Med.
-2014;42(6):1384-94.
+2014;42(6):1384-9